Don’t miss out on exploring Canada’s most beautiful city – here’s our guide to all the best things to do in Quebec City!

-While the British eventually dominated in most of Canada, the province of Quebec remained French, and it is here in the Plains of Abraham where the largest battles were fought.
+While the British eventually dominated most of Canada, the province of Quebec remained French, and it is here on the Plains of Abraham where the largest battles were fought.

 Today though the Plains of Abraham is a large city park, similar to Central Park in New York City, and it’s a popular place for locals and tourists alike to gather any time of year.

-You’ll find plenty of cycle tracks, cross-country ski trails, walking paths and open spaces to enjoy.
+You’ll find plenty of cycle tracks, cross country skiing trails, walking paths and open spaces to enjoy.
 If you have a few hours spare on your trip to Quebec City and are looking for a great place to relax, this is the place to be.